 - and facilitating and supporting a selected number of line industries in assessing the current legal framework and regulations under their competencies, and in creating sectorial action plans for GRB implementation.

-At local level, the project is responsible for:
+At local level, the project was responsible for:

 - establishing processes and documents for GRB introduction in all oblasts of Ukraine;